 Are you spontaneous or are you a planner?
 I’m definitely a planner and get thrown off if things don’t according to plan.
 It’s the control freak in me.
 Last week I entered this Strawberry Pecan Upside-Down Spice Cake into a recipe contest I found out about the night before.
 No time to plan.
 No time for details.
 Just bake and go.
 I got nothing else done that night but this cake, but it was worth it.
 I took first place in the cake category contest.

 The next day shortly before lunchtime, I got the contest rules.
 Entries were due the next morning.
 Wait what?
 Friday morning?!
 I thought it was Saturday morning?
 Oh man, should I still enter?
 Do I even have time?!
 I’ve never made this cake before, let alone adapting it, and no time to test it.
-Well, I trust Joy, so I took my chance.
+I took my chance.

 I think this situation was the true test for a baker’s skills.
 You had to get it right the first time, no do-overs (I did make a mini test cake so I at least knew how it tasted).
-Although the recipe was already provided, I still had to execute the cake with my adaptations and hope it didn’t stick to the pan.
+Although I adapted the recipe, I still had to execute the cake with my adaptations and hope it didn’t stick to the pan.
 You see, I stick with cupcakes because my regular cakes don’t come out too pretty.
 And don’t even get me started on pies.

 The cake unmolded beautifully, so the next morning, I dropped it off right before work.
 There were three categories, so I entered the cake one.
 The rules said they would announce the winner by 11 AM.
 Lunchtime rolled around.
 Nothing.
 I stopped by the festival and asked.
 They got swamped all morning serving food, so they were “too busy to judge.”
 Um, ok.
 Poor neglected cake.
 The work day ended, and I still heard nothing.
 Whatever, I’ll stop by the next day and find out.
 I stopped for dinner and right when I was leaving, my coworker called.
 She ran into the lady in charge at the grocery store, but she lost my information and couldn’t call me *facepalm* Turns out I won the cake category!